 You might know Bouillon as Maggie cubes, Knorr cubes or seasoning powder, and even chicken bouillon powder or concentrate.
 All of which have one similar purpose, to make your food taste better.

 Whatever the form of seasoning, they are all flavor enhancers.
 They are used in many cuisines by chefs, home cooks, and restaurants.
 They are found in supermarkets, usually in the spices aisle.

 It is also a dish

-In the Haitian Caribbean culture, bouillon is a soup.
+In Haitian Caribbean culture, Bouillon is a soup.
 It is a seasoned broth filled with vegetables and meat or seafood, a one-pot meal.
 It is also a traditional Saturday meal.

 How to use Bouillon as a flavor enhancer

-Unfortunately, these types of seasonings may contain a huge amount of sodium, additives, color, and other chemicals we cannot even pronounce.
-If you have to use them, it is recommended that you read the labels so you are aware of what you are putting in your body.
+Unfortunately, these seasonings may contain a considerable amount of sodium, additives, color, and other chemicals we cannot even pronounce.
+If you have to use them, it is recommended that you read the labels, so you are aware of what you are putting in your body.